femustafa/femustafa.github.io/_posts/2022-3-6-on-remembring-death.md

 The Quran is full of reminders for human beings about death and belief in afterlife is one of the essential part of religion.
 One of the most cited verse of Quran is as follows.

-> Every soul will taste death. *The Quran 3:185 (Translation by SAHIH INTERNATIONAL)*
+> Every soul will taste death. (*The Quran 3:185, Translation by SAHIH INTERNATIONAL)*
 >

 The choice of words to explain the end of worldly life for humans is precise and subtle.
 The Quran could have mentioned that every soul will die.
 But the usage of the word “taste” suggests that soul is withdrawn from the flesh, and the human soul continues to exist in a different form.
 A person should be alive in order to taste something.
 Human soul is kept alive in order to taste death.